 At the same time, this process resulted in cracked surfaces—craggy topographies—that evoked the landmasses of Bowling’s earlier Map Paintings (1967—71).
 Further reinforcing this connection, Bowling often embedded small objects into his reliefs, inviting narratives of excavation and allusions to sediment and earth.
-Ultimately, as the curator Okwui Enwezor expands, Bowling’s foam paintings are imbued with the “near-tangible scumminess of soil.”
+Ultimately, as the curator Okwui Enwezor describes, Bowling’s foam paintings are imbued with the “near-tangible scumminess of soil.”

 By the end of the decade, Bowling had begun to look beyond the accreted surfaces of his sculptural works.
 In 1989, he created his Great Thames series.
 These paintings are a homage to Turner and reflect Bowling’s feelings upon returning to London after living in New York.
 Abstracted impressions of light and water, the series reinterprets Turner’s painterly approach through a modernist lens.
 As Bowling wrote, “The fact is, it’s exciting and challenging to work in London, Turner’s town, and the pressures of the weight of British tradition are exhilarating.”